gabeweng/gabeweng.github.io/_posts/2020-07-12-semi-supervised-learning.md

 <!-- ### b.
 ReMixMatch-->

 ### b.
 FixMatch
-This method was proposed by [Sohn et al.](https://arxiv.org/abs/2001.07685 "FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence") and combines together pseudo-labeling and consistency regularization while vastly simplifying the overall method.
+This method was proposed by [Sohn et al.](https://arxiv.org/abs/2001.07685 "FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence") and combines pseudo-labeling and consistency regularization while vastly simplifying the overall method.
+It got state of the art results on a wide range of benchmarks.

 As seen, we train a supervised model on our labeled images with cross-entropy loss.
 For each unlabeled image, <span style="background-color:#efdcd5">weak augmentation</span> and <span style="background-color: #e8f5e9">strong augmentations</span> are applied to get two images.
 The <span style="background-color:#efdcd5;">weakly augmented image</span> is passed to our model and we get prediction over classes.
 The probability for the most confident class is compared to a <span style="background-color: #fce4ec">threshold</span>.
 If it is above the <span style="background-color: #fce4ec;">threshold</span>, then we take that class as the ground label i.e. <span style="background-color: #f3e5f5;">pseudo-label</span>.
 Then, the <span style="background-color: #e8f5e9">strongly augmented</span> image is passed through our model to get a prediction over classes.
-This <span style="background-color: #e1f5fe;">probability distribution</span> is compared to ground truth <span style="background-color: #f3e5f5;">pseudo-label</span> using cross-entropy loss.
-Both the losses are combined and the model is tuned.
+This <span style="background-color: #e1f5fe;">prediction</span> is compared to ground truth <span style="background-color: #f3e5f5;">pseudo-label</span> using cross-entropy loss.
+Both the losses are combined and the model is optimized.

 ![Overall Architecture of FixMatch](/images/fixmatch-pipeline.png){: .align-center}

+If you want to learn more about FixMatch, I have an [article](https://amitness.com/2020/03/fixmatch-semi-supervised/) that goes over it in depth.

 ## Comparison of Methods
-Here is a high-level summary of differences between all the above mentioned methods.
+Here is a high-level summary of the differences between all the above-mentioned methods.

 |Method Name|Year|Unlabeled Loss|Augmentation|
 |---|---|---|---|